Bayern suspend Mane after Sane punch claims

 Last updated on .From the section European Football

-Bayern Munich have left Sadio Mane out of their squad for Saturday's league match against Hoffenheim because of the player's "misconduct".
+Bayern Munich have left Sadio Mane out of their squad for Saturday's league match against Hoffenheim amid reports he punched team-mate Leroy Sane.

-Reports in Germany alleged Mane punched team-mate Leroy Sane in the face following Tuesday's 3-0 Champions League defeat at Manchester City.
+Reports in Germany alleged Mane hit Sane in the face following Tuesday's 3-0 Champions League defeat by Manchester City at Etihad Stadium.

-The pair reportedly had to be separated by team-mates after the altercation at Etihad Stadium.
+The pair reportedly had to be separated by team-mates after the altercation.

-Bayern confirmed that Senegal forward Mane will also be fined.
+Bayern said Senegal forward Mane has been dropped because of "misconduct" and confirmed he will also be fined.

 Bild said former Liverpool player Mane, a two-time African footballer of the year, had complained about the way Germany winger Sane spoke to him after the defeat.